MariolaFilipiak/Giarddesign/README.md

 ﻿# Giarddesign

 ##
-The project was created in the recruitment process for the adRespect.p agency
+The project was created in the recruitment process for the adRespect.p agency.

 ## Demo